tfadz/WordPress/README.md

-# wordpress
-Wordpress code nuggets
+# A collection of Wordpress Code Nuggets

-# wordpress custom dimensions
+# GA Custom dimensions
 Wordpress code for creating custom dimensions with Google Analytics

-# wordpress enabling SVG format
+# Enabling SVG format
 Enabling svg files without using a plugin